Helping you play your part in beating dementia

 The people behind Dementia Researcher

 The Dementia Researcher website and podcast were launched in March 2018, in response to the Prime Ministers Challenge on Dementia.
 The challenge called for "Dementia research to become the career opportunity of choice, with the UK being the best place for Dementia Research through a partnership between patients, researchers, funders and society".
 It also recognised that "doing more research requires training researchers across the spectrum – neuroscientists, translational, clinical, care and implementation researchers; and supporting clinical and broader health and care academic training pathways in key specialties and supporting methodologies".

-Funded by the National Institute for Health Research, Alzheimer's Research UK and Alzheimer's Society - Dementia Researcher was created by the Office of the NIHR National Director for Dementia Research, based within the University College London Hospitals / University College London NIHR Biomedical Research Centre at University College London - under the direction of Professor Martin Rossor and led by Programme Director Adam Smith.
+Supported by funding from the National Institute for Health & Care Research, Alzheimer's Research UK and Alzheimer's Society - Dementia Researcher is an international service, based within the University College London Hospitals / University College London NIHR Biomedical Research Centre - led by Programme Director Adam Smith, and Professor Martin Rossor.

 The website and companion podcast aim to provide information and support for Early Career Dementia Researchers (ECRs), based within the UK and across the world.
 It consolidates listings of available funding opportunities, jobs and events and shares relevant science, careers, and research content from other sources.
 The team behind the website also bring together ECRs to share their own thoughts on career topics and research in the form of blogs, webinars, and a regular fortnightly podcast.
 Additionally, the service has a support community and regular social networking events.
 The service continues to expand and has sought out opportunities to collaborate with other institutions from across the world to expand its offering and support for its core aims:

 - Support Early Career Dementia Researchers to network with colleagues from within their own field, and in other areas of science.

 - To create and collate content that will enrich the research environment for Early Career Researchers.